justinhj/justinhj.github.io/_posts/2019-05-05-using-47degs-fetch-with-zio.md

 ## Conclusion

-The experience of porting code to use Cats Effect and ZIO with a library that uses an effect type as it's API was quite straightforward, and I find this style promising for the future, particularly as effects get more features and hopefully more standardised.
+The experience of porting code to use Cats Effect and ZIO with a library that uses an effect type as its API was quite straightforward, and I find this style promising for the future, particularly as effects get more features and hopefully more standardised.
 It can get interesting to mentally juggle which typeclasses and data types you are using at any particular part of the program.

 Thanks for reading!

 Copyright (C) 2019 Justin-Heyes-Jones - All Rights Reserved